theroyakash/self_driving_car/README.md

-# Reinforcement Learning for Self Driving Cars in Carla Environment
+# Reinforcement Learning for Self Driving Cars

 This is an example of Self Driving car Using Carla and Reinforcement learning